PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/formatting-text-with-bbcode/+page.md

 ## That's it!
 Fantastic, now you also now how to format text to make it look prettier.
-Good work! 🥳 In next tutorial we will take a look at how we can style not only the text in the componment, but the component itself.
+Good work! 🥳 In next tutorial we will take a look at how we can style not only the text in the component, but the component itself.